aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/document/has_revisions/_index.md

 ﻿---
 title: has_revisions property
 second_title: Aspose.Words for Python via .NET API Reference
-description: "Returns true if the document has any tracked changes."
+description: "Returns ``True`` if the document has any tracked changes."
 type: docs
 weight: 200
 url: /python-net/aspose.words/document/has_revisions/